-Tootling encourages students to notice pro-social behaviors displayed by their classmates throughout the day, and report them on a written note (Skinner, Cashwell, and Skinner, 2000).
+Tootling is a positive intervention that can be added to existing classroom systems to enhance students' awareness of positive behavior of other students.
+It encourages students to notice pro-social behaviors displayed by their classmates throughout the day, and report them on a written note (Skinner, Cashwell, and Skinner, 2000).
+It is particularly effective in classrooms that experience high rates of student turnover and classrooms with students who are at risk for isolation or peer rejection due to persistent negative behaviors.
 Unlike Positive Peer Reporting where one student is the focus, in Tootling any student may write a positive comment for any classmate.
 In Tootling, the teacher teaches students to write observations of peers actively helping another peer on index cards.
 Specifically, they write a) who, b) helped who, c) by (here they write the positive behavior).
 For example: Nathan helped Sarah by opening her locker when it was stuck.
 Tootling cards are collected at the end of the day and the teacher sorts positive statements from non-examples.
 Teachers then report the number of tootles written and reports progress toward the class goal.
 The Tootling cards may be shared with the peer receiving the compliments; not with the entire class.
 All Tootling cards count toward the class earning a group reward.
 Due to the writing involved, this support may be most appropriate for 2nd grade and up.